- Law Clerk to the Honorable Edith Brown Clement, United States Court of Appeals for the Fifth Circuit

 Stephen also brings experience outside the law to his practice.
 Before law school, he worked for several years as a management consultant in the healthcare industry, providing consulting advice to some of the most prestigious hospitals in the country.
 Immediately prior to joining the firm, Stephen served as a Law Clerk to the Honorable Edith Brown Clement, United States Court of Appeals for the Fifth Circuit.

-- Stephen successfully prosecuted on behalf of a workers’ compensation insurer a declaratory judgment action in federal court against medical providers alleging underpayments of the providers’ bills for services rendered in treating injured workers.
+- Stephen successfully prosecuted on behalf of a workers’ compensation insurer a declaratory judgment action in federal court against medical providers alleging underpayments of the providers’ bills for services.
 Stephen obtained permanent injunctions against the medical providers preventing them from seeking additional payments from the Firm’s client in any other forum.
 Stephen also led the team’s effort on appeal, where the United States Court of Appeals for Fifth Circuit twice affirmed the district court’s findings, and where the Supreme Court of the United States denied the providers’ application for certiorari.
 See Liberty Mut.
 Ins.
 Co. v.
 Gunderson, 305 Fed.
 App’x 170 (5th Cir.
 2008), cert. denied, 130 S. Ct.
 61 (2009).
 See also Liberty Mut.
 Ins.
 Co. v.
 Gunderson, 387 Fed.
 App’x 480 (5th Cir.
 2010).

 - Since 2013, the Firm has represented an excess insurer in multi-state litigation involving claims made by dozens of individuals and companies arising out of the acres-wide sinkhole that was discovered in Assumption Parish, Louisiana, in August 2012.
 Stephen has coordinated all facets of trial preparation, including depositions, written discovery, document production, and dispositive motions.
 Stephen also coordinated all aspects of multiple appeals in state court that spawned from this years-long litigation, including convincing the court of appeal to reverse a preliminary injunction, a finding of contempt, and two summary judgments on coverage issues.